dcolcott/aws-greengrass-edge-dev-kit/README.md

 * **Home Automation / Security:** Bringing an array of 240v/10A and logic I/O's and computer vision managed from AWS cloud.
 * **Enthusiasts:** Looking for the next interesting project in the rapidly growing world of edge compute and IoT.

  ### AWS Greengrass Lambdas To:
 * Capture RealSense RBG and Depth Image, preform inference on Compute Stick and report depth to AWS IoT Core for any detected objects,
 * Capture USB WebCam image, preform inference on Compute Stick and report any detected object types and co-ordinates to AWS IoT Core
 * Perform Image Inference on Mxnet Model on Ras Pi CPU (So depending on budget you don't need the Compute Stick)
 * Capture local temperature from an I2C interface and report to AWS IoT Core,
-* Actuate GPIO Relay Board based on various inputs such as GPIO inpits and computer vision object detection results
+* Actuate GPIO Relay Board based on various inputs such as GPIO inputs and computer vision object detection results
 * Generic GPIO I/O.

 ### Reusable Code Modules:
 Python3 reusable code classes / functions:
-* **realsense-simple/advanced.py:** Interact and take color and depth framnes and calculate depth to a given pixel from the Intel RealSense Camera
+* **realsense-simple/advanced.py:** Interact and take color and depth frames and calculate depth to a given pixel from the Intel RealSense Camera
 * **usb_uvc_cam.py:** Take a image / frame from a standard USB (UVC support) WebCam.
 * **intel_ncs.py:** Interact and preform computer vision / ML inference of images on the Intel Neural Compute Stick2
-* **goio_relays.py:** Control the state of the 8-port realy board via the GPIO interface
+* **goio_relays.py:** Control the state of the 8-port relay board via the GPIO interface
-* **gpio_control.py:** General control and reading of tge Raspberry Pi GPIO pin state.
+* **gpio_control.py:** General control and reading of the Raspberry Pi GPIO pin state.
 * **i2c_temp.py:** Read in a temperature measurement from a LM75A Temperature Sensor over the I2C Interface.
 * **servo_control.py:** Control the state of a connected servo-motor using PWM I2C interface to servo-control board.
-* **motor_control.py:** Control the sstate and direction of a connected DC motor using GPIO interface to DC motor controller board.
+* **motor_control.py:** Control the state and direction of a connected DC motor using GPIO interface to DC motor controller board.

-### Reansense Depth-Colour Maps
+### ReanSense Depth-Colour Maps

 One of the key use-cases is to take a standard RGB image and use for inference against a machine learning object detection model then if one of the desired objects is detected, to take a distance measurement to it such as shown in the below depth colour maps:
 ![Realsense Colour maps](pics/realsense-colormaps.png)